Book lice control - do I have book lice?

 In the kitchen, check the pipes under the sink for leaks.
 If there is moisture, be sure to dry the cabinet thoroughly before replacing everything that is stored there.

 When you find psocids on rugs or pieces of furniture, the best control is to lower the humidity, that is, to dry out whatever or wherever these insects have been found.
 This may mean taking items outside to dry in the sun.
 When the item is dry, the mildew will die, and so will the psocids.
 A dehumidifier may be necessary in a damp basement.

-For additional information and assistance, call your local Orkin branch and the Orkin Man will come to your home to assess the situation, provide you with recommendations and develop a customized, comprehensive treatment plan for this and any other pest issue you may be having.
+For additional information and assistance, call Orkin.
+We will send a professional to your home to assess the situation, provide you with recommendations, and develop a customized, comprehensive treatment plan.

 Our Pest Library

 Find out more about your suspects

 Our Pest Library is full of up-to-date information on termites, ants, and cockroaches as well as more than 25 common household pests.
 Find out more information about their behavior, habits, and other cool facts.